Pauline

 respect for her that truly eminent artists do not

-pour lui un certain respect auquel ne se refusent
+pour lui un certain respect auquel ne se

 refuse.
-I have seen
+I

 Rubini rehearsing docilely